Perhaps the most astonishingly inaccurate depiction of the canal’s birth appeared in the Duluth Evening Herald on July 1, 1929:

 Leading Duluthians of the time…led by W. C. Sargent…formed the “Dynamite Club.”
 Under the cover of darkness they went to Minnesota Point at the site of the present ship canal.
 Bankers, clerks, professional men and laborers worked frantically with pick and shovel during the night to dig a ditch so the waters of Lake Superior and St. Louis Bay could join.
 As daylight approached and they realized they would not finish the task, leaders called for dynamite.
 The blast that followed cracked every window within a radius of several miles, pioneers recall, but when the debris settled the dynamiters were rewarded by the water rushing through the ditch thus created.
 The canal was dug shortly afterward by the government.

-An article in the June 3, 1945, Minneapolis Sunday Tribune did little to dispel the myth, and came complete with a cartoon-like depiction of the fabled event.
+An article on June 3, 1945, Minneapolis Sunday Tribune did little to dispel the myth, and came complete with a cartoon-like depiction of the fabled event.

 Separating Truth from Fiction